rehierl/html-outliner-spec/issue-associations.md

 Which can be understood as initializing the following property:

-- `Element Section.startingNode`
+- `Element Section.startingElement`

 NOTE - The exact same kind of connection will be established when entering a sectioning root element ([step 4.6.4.](./outliner-steps.md/#4-6-4)).

-NOTE - `startingNode` will always be a sectioning element, or an element of heading content because new section objects will only be created when entering one of those elements.
+NOTE - `startingElement` will always be a sectioning element, or an element of heading content because new section objects will only be created when entering such an element.

-I do not read this property to state that `startingNode` must always be an inner element of the property's section object.
-The referenced element can be an inner element, but it does not always have to be one - i.e. the name `startingNode` is not entirely accurate.
+I do not read this property to state that `startingElement` must always be an inner element of the property's section object.
+The referenced element can be an inner element, but it does not always have to be one - i.e. the name `startingElement` is not entirely accurate as it implies that the given node is the first node of a section and, as such, an inner node of that section.

-**TODO** - In addition to that, I assume that a sectioning element is never considered to be an inner element of any of its inner sections.
-The spec does not have a statement that supports this point of view, but a `parentSection` property does actually disallow them to be an inner node of any of their inner sections. - There needs to be a clear statement.
+In addition to that, I assume that a sectioning element is never considered to be an inner element of any of its inner sections.
+The spec does not have a clear statement that supports this point of view, but a `parentSection` property (see below) implies that these elements are inner elements of their parent section.

+**TODO** - There needs to be a clear statement.

 The main characteristic of these kind of connections seems to be that the section object is created when reaching the given element.
 Therefore, this connection could